Home » Cake Recipes » Italian Pear Cake

 • In an electric stand mixer bowl place oil, sugar, eggs and vanilla.
 Using the whisk attachment whisk together at medium/high speed until thick and pale.
 Mixture will increase in volume.

-• Add the lemon rind/extract and whole milk and whisk on slow until just combined.
+• Add the lemon zest or lemon extract and whole milk and whisk slowly until combined.

-• With mixer on slow add in flour mixture until just combined.
+• With the mixer on slow speed, mix in flour mixture until just combined.
 Scrape down the sides then beat at a higher speed for 30 seconds.

 • Remove the bowl from the mixer and fold in the 2 chopped pears.